risal-ea/Bill_divider/README.md

 # Bill_divider
-Bill divider is a python program that helps to add tips and Helps to divide bill equals
+Bill divider is a python program that helps to add tips and Helps to divide bill equaly